kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 ### Load config file dynamically

-Instead of a hardcode file path you can use CLI arguments.
+Instead of hardcoded file path you can use CLI arguments.

 <Tabs
   groupId="example"